HD 148427: Brown dwarf/red dwarf companion

+Naming

 HD 148427, and HD 148427 b (thought at the time to be an exoplanet), were chosen as part of the 2019 NameExoWorlds campaign organised by the International Astronomical Union, which assigned each country a star and planet to be named.
 HD 148427 was assigned to Bangladesh.
 The winning name for the star was Timir meaning darkness in the Bengali language, alluding to the star being far away in the darkness of space.
 The winning name for the companion was Tondra meaning nap in the Bengali language, alluding to the symbolic notion that the object was asleep until discovered.